cloudfoundry-attic/cf-docs-deprecated/content/infrastructure/micro/using-mcf.md

 Micro Cloud Foundry has the following default resource limits:

-+ VM: 1 GB RAM, 16 GB disk
++ VM: 2 GB RAM, 16 GB disk
 + MySQL: 2 GB disk, max 256 MB per instance
 + MongoDB: 256 MB per instance
 + Redis: 256 MB per instance

 The admin user has the following limits:

-+ 1.0 G memory
++ 2 GB memory
 + Up to 16 provisioned services
 + Up to 16 applications

 ## Increasing Micro Cloud Foundry Virtual Machine Memory

-The Micro Cloud Foundry virtual machine is initially configured with 1GB memory.
+The Micro Cloud Foundry virtual machine is initially configured with 2GB memory.
 If you need more memory for your applications, follow these steps:

 1. Shut down the Micro Cloud Foundry virtual machine.